Mrian07/Proyeksi/docs/system-admin-guide/users-permissions/users/README.md

 The user details Authentication section has fields **Assign random password**, **Password**, **Confirmation** and **Enforce password change**.

 * If you are near the new user, you can enter a password and confirmation then tell the user what it is.
 They can then sign in.
 It is recommended that you also tick the enforce password change tickbox, so that the user is prompted to change their password after they sign in.
-* You can phone the new user or send them an email, not using OpenProject, to give them the password.
+* You can phone the new user or send them an email, not using ProyeksiApp, to give them the password.
 In this case it is more important to tick the enforce password change tickbox.
 * Tick the Assign random password, and probably the enforce password change tickbox.
-When the details are saved OpenProject will send an email to the new user with their password.
+When the details are saved ProyeksiApp will send an email to the new user with their password.

 ### Account activation by email

 Leave all fields blank.
-When the details are saved OpenProject will send an email to the new user with a link inviting the user to OpenProject.
+When the details are saved ProyeksiApp will send an email to the new user with a link inviting the user to ProyeksiApp.
 They click the link to get the registration page to complete creating their account.

 ## Delete users